backupsim2realai/backupsim2realai.github.io/_posts/2019-01-15-Synthetic-Datasets-of-Objects-Part-I.markdown

 STL files come in two different flavours namely ASCII and Binary.

 ##### ASCII
-The first line is a description line that must start with the word "solid" in lower case, it then normally contains the file name, author, date etc. The last line should be the keyword "endsolid".
+The first line starts with the word "solid" in lower case and the last line should be the keyword "endsolid".
 The lines between the above contain descriptions of 3 vertex facets including their normals, the ordering of the vertices should comply with the right hand rule.
-As an example consider the following except from a STL file
+A sample ASCII STL file looks like the following\:

 ~~~~
 solid